Intellectual Property Initiatives

 3. Patent expert system

 Casio initiated a patent expert system in 1994 in order to promote the ongoing creation of outstanding intellectual property.
-With the aim of business strengthening through stronger intellectual property, engineers with high-level understanding of technologies and leadership skills have been assigned to each division as patent experts.
-While cooperating with the Intellectual Property Department from positions within their respective divisions, these patent experts work to strengthen the intellectual property abilities of their respective organizations.
+With the aim of business strengthening through stronger intellectual property, engineers with high-level understanding of technologies and leadership skills have been assigned to each business and technology field as patent experts.
+While cooperating with the Intellectual Property Unit from an engineer perspective, these patent experts work to strengthen the intellectual property abilities of their respective organizations.

 Here are details of specific activities.